patrick-12sigma/physiophile.github.io/_posts/2018-5-3-Papers_Notes_CNN.md

 - RPN architecture
   - Slide a $n \times n$ spatial window over extracted feature map.
      - At each location, k = 9 (3 scales x 3 aspect ratios) reference boxes (**anchors**) are initially proposed
+     - In the original faster RCNN paper, $n$ is set to 3.
+Note that this 3x3 spatial window corresponds to a receptive field of ~200x200 pixels in the original image.
+This may or may not be large enough to cover the entire object.
+See [MSCNN](#mscnn) for details.
+Therefore the first stage only as an object detection network is not accurate.
   - Each window is mapped to a lower dim feature (256-d for ZF and 512 for VGG)
   - The feature is fed into two sibling FC layers, one for **cls** and the other for **reg**
     - The reg network performs bounding box regression from an anchor to a nearby groundtruth box